mb0/xelf-old/DESIGN.md

 quasi-literal for those cases.

 Form types have a reference name, primarily to be printable.
-This name is not meant to be resolved, but usually matches the definition name of that form.
+This name is not meant to be resolved, but should match the definition name of that form.

 Expressions have different layouts regarding the number and shape of their arguments.
 Function for example accept leading plain elements and optionally tagged elements for named parameters.
 Forms